 The awe of witnessing the Great Wildebeest Migration can be topped by only one thing: seeing the migrating wildebeest calving.
-If you visit the Serengeti during February and March, you’ll get to experience this show of nature.
+If you visit the Serengeti during February and March, you’ll get to witness this show of nature – one of Tanzania’s best safari experiences.

 It was February, and we’d come to the Serengeti to see the amazing spectacle of wildebeest calving.
 Mobile migration camps follow the herds throughout the year and position themselves close to the wildebeest during calving season.